-The intent of the Edgemont landscaping requirements is to provide a consistent landscaping standard for the community while also allowing each individual homeowner the flexibility to express their unique landscape style.
-Achieving "greenery" in all front yards is the primary objective of these requirements.
+The intent of the Edgemont & Edgemont South landscaping requirements is to provide a consistent landscaping standard for the community while promoting sustainable options that allow each individual homeowner the flexibility to express their unique landscape style.
+Achieving "sustainable greenery" in all front yards is the primary objective of these requirements.

-Unless otherwise stated, it is the responsibility of the homeowner to landscape the front yard.
-In the case of corner lots, the front yard shall include the flanking sideyard to sidewalk, curb, or boulevard, and to the rear corner of the house where not screened by fencing.
+Unless otherwise stated, it is the responsibility of the builder and/or homeowner to landscape the front and rear yard.
+In the case of corner lots, the front yard shall include the flanking side yard to sidewalk, curb, or boulevard, and to the rear corner of the house where not screened by fencing.